 Diana Thater: A Runaway World travels to the Guggenheim Bilbao from Borusan Contemporary in Istanbul, where it featured five video installations, three of which were recent commissions (September 16, 2017–February 18, 2018).
 The works As Radical as Reality and A Runaway World came to Istanbul from The Mistake Room in Los Angeles, where they were first shown in 2017 (April 1–June 3).
-Curated by Manuel Cirauqui, the exhibition in Bilbao presents three works made in 2017: As Radical as Reality, A Runaway World, and Time Compressed.
+Curated by Manuel Cirauqui, the exhibition in Bilbao presents two works made in 2017: As Radical as Reality and A Runaway World.

 Thater's critically acclaimed retrospective The Sympathetic Imagination was presented at the Los Angeles County Museum of Art in 2015.
 The exhibition traveled to the Museum of Contemporary Art in Chicago in 2016.